 7. Reduced Support Burden

-• Azure AD's Business-to-Business (B2B) features facilitate secure collaboration with external partners by providing controlled access to resources.
+Azure AD's Business-to-Business (B2B) features facilitate secure collaboration with external partners by providing controlled resource access.

 10. Data-Driven Insights

-• Usage analytics and reporting provide insights into how users are accessing resources, helping in decision-making and optimizing access policies.
+Usage analytics and reporting provide insights into how users access resources, helping in decision-making and optimizing access policies.

 11. Resilience and Disaster Recovery

-• In the event of an on-premises outage, cloud-based access to applications can continue, supporting business continuity.
+In an on-premises outage, cloud-based access to applications can continue, supporting business continuity.

 12. Cost Savings

-• Automation and self-service capabilities can lead to cost savings by reducing manual intervention and support efforts.
+Automation and self-service capabilities can save costs by reducing manual intervention and support efforts.

 These outcomes collectively contribute to a more secure, productive, and efficient digital environment for your organization.
 It's important to continuously monitor and refine your Azure AD implementation to align with evolving business needs and security challenges.